Permissive Use: What Happens When Someone Else Drives Your Car

 The permissive use doctrine is a foundational principle in auto insurance that extends your policy's coverage to someone who drives your car with your permission — even if they're not listed on your policy.
 Put simply, insurance generally follows the car, not the driver.

-Permission can be either explicit (you verbally hand over the keys and say "go ahead") or implied (a family member or close friend has regularly borrowed your car in the past and does so again).
+Permission can be either explicit (you verbally hand over the keys and say "go ahead") or implied (a family member or close friend has regularly borrowed your car in the past and does so again without being asked each time).
 Under this doctrine, if an unlisted driver causes an accident while using your vehicle with your consent, your auto insurance policy responds first — covering liability, and potentially collision and comprehensive damages — up to your policy's limits.

 Pincher's Pro Tip